dyhes/zulip/docs/contributing/design-discussions.md

   some refactoring that would take me another hour,” is probably not worth bringing up if X would produce a better user experience.
-“Adding X might require removing feature Y,” or “X is incompatible with Zulip's security model,” is important to present early.
+“Adding X might require removing feature Y,” or “X is incompatible with Aloha's security model,” is important to present early.

 - If you disagree with someone on the design team, the best way to make progress